Skip to main content

 Masks are nothing new for centuries doctors have urged wearing masks, maintaining distance, and avoiding crowds during pandemics of contagious diseases such as the Spanish flu.

-The reality in 2020 may have shocked our fellow citizens, but it's not a new phenomenon in America.
+The reality in 2020 may have shocked most people, but it's not a new phenomenon in America.
 In fact, a pandemic has appeared in almost every generation since the earliest settlements on the continent.

 Once again we have become all too familiar with face masks, social distancing, lost income, and empty streets lined with shops boarded up.